 Students with disabilities that result in difficulties with memory, auditory processing or related issues may be eligible to record class lectures as an accommodation.
 Students must first complete accommodation forms with Accessibility Services and get recording lectures approved as an accommodation.
 At this point, students can choose to purchase and use their own recorders or to borrow one from Accessibility Services.
 At times, recordings may be restricted to lectures only, in order to protect the confidentiality of other students who share personal information in the classroom setting.Tutoring

 Some students may receive funding for tutors through the New York State Office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) or other sponsoring organizations.
-In these situations, Accessibility Services will coordinate and process the required paperwork to issue payment to tutors and, if possible, may assist students in locating a tutor.
+In these situations, the student should contact their individual ACCES-VR counselor to set up one-on-one tutoring.

 Assisted Priority Registration